Diablo 4: Release date, trailer, new enemies, character customization & more

 With the ability to choose everything from their facial features to their armor, the next installment in the Diablo story gives players the ability to truly make the warrior of their dreams.

-The newest installment very much mirrors the style that has made the series so iconic.
+Diablo 4 very much mirrors the style that has made the series so iconic.
 A hack-and-slash style dungeon crawler, the game stays true to its roots.
 Upgrades to the in-game visuals have been implemented, as well as camps and mounts are being introduced, as well as varied terrain that adds more verticality.

 Additionally, players can expect a “shared world” where they can interact with others, tackle world bosses, or embark on quests together.
+Therefore, expect the game to feel more like Lost Ark in this regard.

 Blizzard also confirmed that the game will launch with almost 150 dungeons, meaning there will be plenty to loot, as well as Strongholds that require players clear enemies to reclaim them.